 This constellation of core values reflects what is unique to the social work profession.
 Core values, and the principles that flow from them, must be balanced within the context and complexity of the human experience. (http://www.socialworkers.org/pubs/code/default.asp)

-Notification of acceptance will occur on or about April 15, for study beginning in the summer semester (there are no mid-year admissions).
+Notice of acceptance will occur on or about April 15 for study beginning in the fall semester (there are no mid-year admissions).
 Within ten days of receiving notification, accepted applicants must confirm in writing their intention to enroll in the program.
-Confirmation of acceptance should be mailed or e-mailed to the Program Director.
-Failure to confirm their intention within this time frame will result in that prospective student's place being awarded to another applicant.
+Confirmation of acceptance should be mailed or emailed to the Program Director.
+Failure to confirm their intention within this time frame will result in that prospective student’s place being awarded to another applicant.

 It is the policy of Ferris State University that all graduate admissions are reviewed by the specific program.
-All academic admissions will be reviewed by the M.S.W.
-Social Work Admission and Academic Standing Committee.
-This committee is comprised of four social work faculty, including the M.S.W.
-Program Coordinator and the Social Work Program Director.
-Criteria used in weighing each application include: undergraduate grade point average, professional training, references, and the individual's narrative candidate statement.
+All academic admissions will be reviewed by the MSW Social Work Admission and Academic Standing Committee.
+This committee is comprised of at least four social work faculty, including the MSW Program Coordinator and the Social Work Program Director.
+Criteria used in weighing each application include: undergraduate grade point average, professional training, references, and the individual’s narrative candidate statement.

 The college and the social work program maintain and promote a policy of nondiscrimination against any person on the basis of race, gender, age, creed, ethnic or national origin, disability, political orientation, veteran status, marital status, or sexual orientation.